-The fixed declining balance depreciation method is one of the techniques used to depreciate an asset more quickly during the beginning of its life than the end.
-Unlike under the straight-line method, the depreciation expense is not the same for every period.
-Instead, the depreciation expense declines in each successive period like its name.
+The declining balance depreciation method is one of the techniques used to depreciate an asset more quickly during the beginning of its life than at the end.
+Unlike the straight-line method, the depreciation expense is not the same for every period.
+Instead, the depreciation expense declines each successive period, as the function’s name indicates.

 To return the value of one period of declining balance depreciation expense.